espitiaandres/spotify-playlist-exporter/README.md

   - Album Name
   - Duration

-> Example: These are the songs on `Spotify's Top Songs - Global` playlist in the exported .csv file
+> Example: These are the songs on `Jazz in the Background` playlist in the exported .csv file

 ![Screenshot](./assets/example_csv_file.png)